 Division of Graduate Studies Official Transcript Requirement

-1. For MA and BA-to-PhD applicants: official transcripts from the institutions that granted you a bachelor’s degree (Official Transcripts only need to be sent to the Registrar from applicants that have been offered and accepted admission to the history graduate program.
+- For MA applicants: official transcripts from the institutions that granted you a bachelor’s degree (Official Transcripts only need to be sent to the Registrar from applicants that have been offered and accepted admission to the history graduate program.
 For submitting applications, uploading copies of unofficial transcripts will suffice).

-2. For other PhD applicants: official transcripts from the institutions that granted you an master’s degree (Official Transcripts only need to be sent to the Registrar from applicants that have been offered and accepted admission to the history graduate program.
+- For PhD applicants: official transcripts from the institutions that granted you an master’s degree (Official Transcripts only need to be sent to the Registrar from applicants that have been offered and accepted admission to the history graduate program.
 For submitting applications, uploading copies of unofficial transcripts will suffice).

 Transcripts should be mailed to: